pfichtner/vaadoo-poc/README.md

 ## Advantages
 - No reflection, what and how to check will be decided during compile- not during runtime.
-  - Faster (3-4 times faster than validation via reflection)
+  - Faster (at least 3-4x and up to 10x faster than validation via reflection, depending on the validations included)
   - Can be used in environments where reflection is hard or impossible (e.g. native images)

 ## Other projects/approaches